ULHPC/tutorials/basic/sequential_jobs/README.md

 # Intro

-For many users, the typical usage of the HPC facilities is to execute 1 program with many parameter.
+For many users, the typical usage of the HPC facilities is to execute 1 program with many parameters.
 On your local machine, you can just start your program 100 times sequentially.
 However, you will obtain better results if you are parallelize the executions on a HPC Cluster.